 Member of American Bar Association, Dispute Resolution Section

 Member of East Bay Trust & Estates Lawyers

 Watch the video below for an intro to Integrate Legacy Law and our founder, Kamela Love (formerly R. Kamela Laird).

 Watch an interview with Kamela on KTNC-TV regarding her mediation work with Community Boards.
 This interview is conducted in Spanish on AL DIA network.

-Elika Morris serves as a legal assistant for Integrate Legacy Law.
-As a real estate agent and third year law student, Elika is committed to providing services that will maximize every client’s estate potential and help families preserve positive relationships for generations.
+Rebecca Alkana serves as a legal assistant for Integrate Legacy Law.
+As a third-year law student, Rebecca is committed to providing services that will maximize every client’s estate potential and help families preserve positive relationships for generations.

 Rebecca has a commitment to support people through legal public service avenues.
 She is currently a member of the CWSL Public Interest Honors Society and has previously interned for the Family Law Facilitator’s Office at the San Diego Superior Court, providing legal assistance to those struggling with complex family law related issues.
 During her undergraduate studies at Loyola Marymount University, Rebecca worked as an intern for a business litigation and real estate law firm.
 She uses her knowledge and experience in these areas to effectively communicate with our clients about ways we can better serve them and the resources available to meet their needs.

 She enjoys baking, listening to Brazilian music, and spending time with her two dogs, Piroba and Frankie.